-Attendance Allowance is a benefit for older people who may need extra help to stay independent at home, due to an illness or disability.
+Attendance Allowance is a benefit for people over State Pension age who need help with personal care or supervision because of illness or disability.

 How much could I get?